maxcountryman/flask-login/docs/index.rst

 Anonymous Users
 ===============
-By default, when a user is not actually logged in, `current_user` is set to an `AnonymousUser` object.
+By default, when a user is not actually logged in, `current_user` is set to an `AnonymousUserMixin` object.
 It has the following properties:

 - `is_active` and `is_authenticated` return `False`
 - `is_anonymous` returns `True`